Four-beat Rhythm: The Writings of Wilhelm Reich

 Four-beat Rhythm: The Writings of Wilhelm Reich (2013) is a compilation album published by Kreiselwelle Music / Workshop on which the writings of Wilhelm Reich are adapted to music.
 The album is an awareness-raising endeavor for Wilhelm Reich and his works and a fund-raising endeavor for The Wilhelm Reich Infant Trust.
 This non-profit entity was established by Wilhelm Reich and charged with 1) operating Orgonon as the Wilhelm Reich Museum, 2) protecting, preserving and transmitting Wilhelm Reich's scientific legacy to future generations, 3) safeguarding Wilhelm Reich's Archives and 4) helping infants, children and adolescents.

 Artwork

 The album cover is an original collage painting by Antony Zito.
-Zito is known for painting portraits on the streets of the Lower East Side, NYC.
+Zito is known for painting portraits on the streets of the Lower East Side of New York City.

 Track listing

 All tracks written by Wilhelm Reich.